Changing rules for non-centrally cleared derivatives

 What is the timeline?

 The timeline under which firms are impacted depends on their “aggregate average notional amount” (AANA) of non-centrally cleared derivatives (at consolidated group level) falling above a pre-determined regulatory threshold.
-All instruments (including physically settled forex forward and forex swap transactions) count for the purpose of calculating the AANA, even if they eventually benefit from an exemption of initial margin exchange.
+All instruments (even the physically settled forex forward and forex swap transactions that are exempted from initial margin requirements) count for the purpose of calculating the AANA.

 Which counterparties are concerned?